 The Underlying Index was created on March 1, 2018, with a base value of 100 as of November 1, 2008.
 The Underlying Index is constructed and maintained under the MSCI Global Investable Market Indices ("GIMI") Methodology.
 The MSCI GIMI methodology is a rules-based methodology used for the construction of the MSCI Global Equity Index series.
 As of May 31, 2021, the Underlying Index included approximately 490 securities of companies with a market capitalization range of approximately \$0.592 billion to \$2,112.7 billion and an average market capitalization of approximately \$4.3 billion.
 As of May 31, 2021, issuers in the Financials sector (20.1%) represented a significant portion of the Underlying Index.
+The Underlying Index's methodology and sector, industry, capitalization and other exposure is subject to change.
 The Underlying Index is rebalanced quarterly, but in certain circumstances, may continue to include a security no longer meeting the Underlying Index's eligibility criteria to reduce turnover.
 The foregoing information is subject to change.